zxcfer/ferpython/_posts/data/numpy-array.md

 ---
 layout: post
-title: "Map like function with NumPy"
+title: "Map like function with NumPy and Pandas"
 tags: ["python", "numpy"]
 ---